This learning activity will help you to explore the resources you can use to create inclusive learning environments.

 Time - around 15 min

-Based on what you want to learn or achieve, what kind of support are you exactly looking for?
+Based on the goal you set, what kind of support are you looking for?

-Who or what seems an interesting first point of entry to you now?
+Who or what seems like an interesting starting point to me?

 The resources cannot be strictly distinguished from each other.
 On the one hand, they focus on what can help you (e.g. helping thoughts, knowledge or information,...), on the other hand on who can do this (e.g. a critical friend, pupils, and parents,...).
 This means that you can combine resources.
 For example, you can talk to a critical friend to explore the knowledge center together, ask someone in your social network for information, or reflect together with a colleague on thoughts or beliefs that might help you achieve your goal.
 The order in which you think about possible resources is not linear.
 There are many ways to think of possible resources.